School Readiness (Pre-K)

 - Is there an afterschool program?

-Extended day may be available through ALPHA-BEST at some sites.
+Extended-day is available through ALPHA-BEST at some sites.
 Contact the schools for more information.